 Member benefits include a twice-yearly newsletter, visits and an AGM, including talks.

 - joint/family subscription (two or more people at same address) - £11.00 per annum

 - group subscription (from societies and organisations) - £13.00 per annum

 There are seven trustees, including the Chair and Membership Secretary and the County Archivist is one of the Trustees.

 In the year ending 31 March 2012 (most recent published information) DAT earned £5,817 and expenditure was £1,541.

-The most recently published income and expenditure figures represented a substantial increase from the previous year, however, the average income over the last 5 years is around £4,300 and the expenditure around £3,000.
+Income and expenditure figures represented a substantial increase from the previous year, however, the average income over the last five years (2013) is around £4,300 and the expenditure around £3,000.
 Most of the money raised by DAT is transferred to DHC.
-Recently this has been primarily spent on preservation equipment such as packaging and boxes to support DHC's volunteering programmes.
+Recently this has been spent primarily on preservation equipment such as packaging and boxes to support DHC's volunteering programmes.

 Membership fees have been fixed for some time, although the fee levels may be revisited once the profile of DAT has been raised.